RedisAI/aibench/README.md

 ## How to use aibench

-Using aibench for benchmarking inference performance involves 4 phases: model setup, transaction data parsing and consequent reference data generation, reference data loading, and inference query execution.
+Using aibench for benchmarking inference performance involves 4 phases: model setup, transaction data parsing and consequent reference data generation, reference data loading, and inference query execution, explained in detail in the following sections.

 ### 1. Model setup
 This step is specific for each DL solution being tested ( see Current DL solutions supported above ).